 Consequently, not only did I get the hear the Top 40 hits of the mid-1960s—hits so good that no one had to coin the term classic rock to sucker you into listening to them!—but interspersed among those hits were memorable blasts from the past—the past being the late ’50s.

 To hear Petula Clark and Dusty Springfield alongside Brenda Lee and Connie Francis, and to hear the Miracles and the Temptations back-to-back with the Flamingos and the Platters was both a joy and an education.
 While Top 40 AM radio is long gone, there are faux “radio stations” that one can access online that somewhat compensate for those days when we heard our favorite jocks assuring us that “The hits just keep coming!”

 I could spend months blogging about the vast array of good music that found its way onto the national and local charts, whether pop or country or easy-listening or soul or rock & roll.
-Instead, I’m going to focus on a very special type of record that I call time travel records.
+Instead, I’m going to focus on a very special type of record that I call a time travel record.

-If I was writing this in a story, this experience would not be listed under science fiction since there is no technological device or explanation as what makes this happen.
+If I was writing this in a story, this experience would not be listed under science fiction since there is no technological device or explanation as to what makes this happen.
 It’s magic.
 Like Stephen King’s 11/22/63 novel, it would belong in the fantasy shelves in your local bookstore.

 Those magic moments